-The FBI defines a hate crime as "a crime motivated by bias against race, color, religion, national origin, sexual orientation, gender, gender identity or disability."
-Law enforcement reports that, from 2020 to 2022, hate crimes went up 11.6%.
+The FBI defines a hate crime as "a criminal offense against a person or property motivated in whole or in part by an offender's bias against race, religion, disability, sexual orientation, ethnicity, gender, or gender identity."
+(FBI, n.d.-b) Law enforcement reports that, from 2020 to 2022, hate crimes went up 11.6%.
 The Anti-Defamation League (ADL) Center on Extremism (2023) noted, "From the 1970s through the 2000s, domestic extremist-related mass killings were relatively uncommon.
 However, 2010-2022, their number has greatly increased.
 Most of these mass killings were committed by right-wing extremists, but left-wing and domestic Islamist extremists were also responsible for events."
 The center identified "62 extremist-connected mass killing events since 1970, with 46 of them being ideologically motivated.
 Disturbingly, more than half (26, or 57%) of the ideological mass killings have occurred 2010-2022."
 Of particular concern in recent years are shootings inspired by white supremacist "accelerationist" propaganda urging such attacks.
 However, while some who commit or are charged with hate crimes are fully engaged with the worlds of bigotry and hate, others act upon common themes of prejudice in U.S. communities.
 Many of these offenders had mixed motives, including financial and other material goals (National Institute of Justice, 2021).